anniematin/tictactoe/README.md

 Right click game.html and choose open with browser.

-From command line, cd into tictactoe project, and run "open game.html" to open game in browser.
+From command line, cd into tictactoe project.

+To open game in browser:
+Mac: "open game.html".
+Windows: "start game.html".

 # Author